-12.4.5.2.1 Example Configurable Algorithm Explained
+12.4.5.2.1 Example configurable algorithm explained

-The concept of configurability can be illustrated using one of the sample algorithms from the SDK as an example - StringRedaction.java in this case:
+The concept of configurability can be illustrated using one of the sample algorithms from the SDK as an example, StringRedaction.java in this case:

 '''

 package sample.masking.algorithm.redaction;

-...

-public class StringRedaction implements MaskingAlgorithm<String> { private String name = "StringRedaction";
+public class StringRedaction implements MaskingAlgorithm<String> {

+private String name = "StringRedaction";

-@JsonProperty(value = "redactionCharacter", required = true) public String redactionCharacter = "specified";
+@JsonProperty(value = "redactionCharacter", required = true)

+public String redactionCharacter = "specified";

 @Override

 public String getName() {

 return name;

 }

-}

-'''

-'''

 @Override

 public Collection<MaskingComponent> getDefaultInstances() {

 StringRedaction instanceX = new StringRedaction();

 instanceX.name = "Redaction X";

 instanceX.redactionCharacter = "X";

 return Arrays.asList(instanceX);

 }

 @Override

 public boolean getAllowFurtherInstances() {

 return true;

+'''

+'''

 @Override

 public String getDescription() {

 return String.format(

 "Redact String by overwriting with '%s' character",

 redactionCharacter);

 }

 @Override

 public String mask(@Nullable String input) throws MaskingException {

 if (input == null) {

 return null;

 StringBuilder returnVal = new StringBuilder();

 for (int i = 0; i < input.length(); i++) {

 returnVal.append(redactionCharacter);

 return returnVal.toString();

 }

 @Override

 public void validate() throws ComponentConfigurationException {

 if (redactionCharacter == null || redactionCharacter.length() != 1) {

 throw new ComponentConfigurationException(

 "redactionCharacter must be a single character");

 }

 }

 }

 '''

-This algorithm does simple redaction of the input String, but the redaction character may be configured by creating additional instances with custom values.
-How this works:
+This algorithm is designed for straightforward redaction of input strings, with a unique feature allowing the redaction character to be customized.
+Here's how it functions:

-- The Class has a public field redactionCharacter annotated with @JsonProperty.
-A default value has been provided so that the getDescription method will return a suitable description in both the framework and instance cases. - The Class's getDefaultInstances method defines a single instance, with redaction characters 'X'.
-This is accomplished by simply returning a list of correctly configured objects.
-The API framework extracts the object configuration as JSON, and store it for use whenever an instance of "Redaction X" algorithm is needed.

-- The Class's getAllowFurtherInstances method returns true, making it possible to create additional instances of this algorithm after the plugin is loaded on the Masking Engine using the Masking API via the API client. - The Class implements a validate method to ensure that the supplied configuration value is usable.
-In this case, the length of the redactionCharacter String is restricted to a single character.
+- Configurable redaction character: The class includes a public field named redactionCharacter, marked with the @JsonProperty annotation.
+This field can be configured with different values, and a default value is set to ensure that the getDescription method provides an appropriate description in both the framework and individual instance contexts. - Default instance specification: The getDefaultInstances method in the class defines a default instance of this algorithm, using 'X' as the redaction character.
+This is achieved by returning a list of objects configured with 'X' as their redaction character.
+The API framework then converts these object configurations into JSON, which it stores for future use when an instance of the "Redaction X" algorithm is requested. - Enabling additional instances: Through the getAllowFurtherInstances method, which returns true, the class allows for the creation of additional instances of this algorithm.
+This capability is particularly useful once the plugin is integrated into the Continuous Compliance Engine and can be accessed using the Masking API through an API client. - Configuration validation: The class implements a validate method to ensure that the configuration values provided are appropriate.
+Specifically, for the redactionCharacter field, the validation restricts the string length to a single character, ensuring the redaction functionality works as intended.

-12.4.5.2.2 Frameworks, Instances, and Configuration Injection
+12.4.5.2.2 Frameworks, instances, and configuration injection

 When used as a framework, the algorithm class is instantiated and used without any configuration injection.
-In the example above, that means that the getDescription method will return "Redact String by overwriting with 'specified' character" when the algorithm framework is evaluated.
+In the example above, that means that the getDescription method will return, "redact String by overwriting with 'specified' character" when the algorithm framework is evaluated.
 Similarly, getName will return "StringRedaction", the name of the framework.